dotnet/android-samples/android5.0/NavigationDrawer/README.md

 ---
-name: Xamarin.Android - NavigationDrawer
+name: Xamarin.Android - Navigation Drawer
-description: This example illustrates a common usage of the DrawerLayout widget in the Android support library.
+description: :Usage of the DrawerLayout widget in the Android support library.
 When a navigation (left) drawer is present, the...
+(Android Lollipop)"
 page_type: sample
 languages:
 - csharp
 products:
 - xamarin
+extensions:
+    tags:
+    - androidlollipop
 urlFragment: android50-navigationdrawer
 ---
 # NavigationDrawer

 This example illustrates a common usage of the DrawerLayout widget in the Android support library.
   When a navigation (left) drawer is present, the host activity should detect presses of the action bar's Up affordance as a signal to open and close the navigation drawer.
 The ActionBarDrawerToggle facilitates this behavior.
   Items within the drawer should fall into one of two categories:

- *  **View switches**.
+- **View switches**.
 A view switch follows the same basic policies as list or tab navigation in that a view switch does not create navigation history.
   This pattern should only be used at the root activity of a task, leaving some form of Up navigation active for activities further down the navigation hierarchy.
- * **Selective Up**.
+- **Selective Up**.
 The drawer allows the user to choose an alternate parent for Up navigation.
 This allows a user to jump across an app's navigation hierarchy at will.
 The application should treat this as it treats Up navigation from a different task, replacing the current task stack using TaskStackBuilder or similar.